 Min.
-King-x is available to speak or perform in a variety of capacities.
+King-x, Co-Director of California Prison Focus, is available to speak or perform in a variety of capacities.

 Born in Oakland, California, in the mid-‘70s, Min.
 King-x came of age during the crack era, and did hard time in California’s now defunct youth prison system, the California Youth Authority.
 In the 90’s Min.
 King-x became a registered rapper with Highside Records.
 After six years in the federal prison system and 18 years in the most notoriously violent prisons in the California prison system, Min.
 King-x, William E. Brown aka Pyeface was released from California state prison in July 2019.
 PyeFace, as he was most known by his fellow prisoners, was, and continues to be, a principal peacemaker under the guise of the Agreement to End Hostilities, inside the walls and out.

 While in Pelican Bay State Prison, Min.
 King-x birthed into existence an anti-hostilities group called K.A.G.E., Kings Against Genocidal Environments, now known as Kings and Queens Against Genocidal Environments, or United KAGE Brothers and Sisters International Union.
 This group, inspired by the Prisoners Human Rights Movements’ Agreement to End All Hostilities, promotes peace as the ‘new cool’ and challenges CDCr’s divide and conquer mentality.
 Through arts and culture, K.A.G.E. advocates for safety and violence prevention, and against cultural genocide.